google/transit/gtfs-realtime/spec/en/trip-modifications.md

 _If a modification affects the first stop of the trip, that stop also serves as the reference stop of the modification._

-## Shape

-Describes the physical path that a vehicle takes when the shape is not part of the (CSV) GTFS, such as for an ad-hoc detour.
-Shapes belong to Trips and consist of an encoded polyline for more efficient transmission.
-Shapes do not need to intercept the location of Stops exactly, but all Stops on a trip should lie within a small distance of the shape for that trip, i.e. close to straight line segments connecting the shape points

-## Stop

-Represents a new Stop added to the feed dynamically.
-All fields are as described in the (CSV) GTFS specification.
-The location type of the new stop is `0` (routable stop).